On Some Three-Color Ramsey Numbers for Paths: Background Results

-Gy\'arf\'as, Rousseau and Schelp \cite{GRS} completely solved the question of what is the maximum number of edges $f(m,n,k)$ in any $P_k$-free subgraph of the complete bipartite graph $K_{m,n}$.
+Gy\'arf\'as, Rousseau and Schelp \cite{GRS} completely solved the question of what is the maximum number of edges $g(m,n,k)$ in any $P_k$-free subgraph of the complete bipartite graph $K_{m,n}$.
 They also characterized all the corresponding extremal graphs.
-Tables III and IV in \cite{GRS} present formulas for $f(m,n,k)$ for even and odd $k$, respectively, and Tables I and II therein describe the constructions of all the extremal graphs achieving $f(m,n,k)$.
-In the proofs of sections 4 and 5 we will refer to these tables several times.
+Tables III and IV in \cite{GRS} present formulas for $g(m,n,k)$ for even and odd $k$, respectively, and Tables I and II therein describe the constructions of the extremal graphs achieving $g(m,n,k)$.
+In our proofs of sections 4 and 5 we will refer to these tables several times, and hence they are reproduced in Appendix A (with some additional comments) for convenience of the readers.